 Penny’s story - We need to share these stories

-Penny and Ben have been together for two years.
-In that time, they have become best friends and refer to each other as their ‘Forever Person.’
-Wanting to add to their family of 3 dogs, two cats and two birds, Penny fell pregnant with Gabriel in 2020.
+Wanting to add to her family of 3 dogs, two cats and two birds, Penny fell pregnant with Gabriel in 2020.

 I feel it’s important to share these stories as they are the realities many people can face, yet there can be a shame to share.
-Whether that be personal, cultural or belief systems, we feel from society.
-Ben and I have given a name to each pregnancy, as we felt we became parents the moment we found out we were pregnant.
+Whether that be personal, cultural or belief systems, I feel from society.
+I have given a name to each pregnancy, as I felt I became a parent the moment I found out I was pregnant.

 Gabriel 9.7.20

-Gabriel was my first pregnancy; we were so excited and never thought for a second something was wrong.
+Gabriel was my first pregnancy; I was so excited and never thought for a second something was wrong.
 I found out within a week that it seemed to be an ectopic pregnancy.
 This was during one of the pandemic peaks in Victoria.
-Due to restrictions.
-Ben was only ever allowed to drop me off at emergency.
-I had to let Ben know it was an ectopic pregnancy over the phone.
+Due to restrictions, my then partner was only ever allowed to drop me off at emergency.
+I had to let them know it was an ectopic pregnancy over the phone.

 We decided to try methotrexate to try and save my left fallopian tube.
 I was in and out of the hospital, providing blood samples to ensure my HCG levels were dropping, and I was receiving calls to state the levels were lowering.
 By this stage, I had returned to work, having one week to find my feet at home.